-On September 29 and 30th, from 12-5 PM EDT many of the world’s leading pediatric and veterinary cancer researchers, representatives from pharma and biotech, leading cancer and animal health foundations, and childhood and canine cancer patients will gather virtually, and free of charge for the second Paws for a Cure Research Symposium to share state-of-the-art science and what we know about cancers affecting both kids and pet dogs and to identify the most promising research and collaborations to accelerate progress for these most vulnerable patient groups.
-We hope you will join us!
+On September 29 and 30th, 2020 many of the world’s leading pediatric and veterinary cancer researchers, representatives from pharma and biotech, leading cancer and animal health foundations, and childhood and canine cancer patients gathered virtually for the second Paws for a Cure Research Symposium to share state-of-the-art science and what we know about cancers affecting both kids and pet dogs and to identify the most promising research and collaborations to accelerate progress for these most vulnerable patient groups.

-Through a partnership with science/medicine virtual event leader, Labroots, this year's Symposium will be co-presented by the Canines-N-Kids Foundation and Merck Research Labs, topics and presentations will center on
+Through a partnership with science/medicine virtual event leader, Labroots, the 2020 Symposium was co-presented by the Canines-N-Kids Foundation and Merck Research Labs, topics and presentations centered on

 Cutting Edge Content

 - Cutting edge research in CAR-T cell immunotherapy, osteosarcoma, lymphoma, brain cancers and mor

 In-Depth Discussion of Drug Development Challenges

 A major focus of the Symposium is the challenges faced by drug developers (large and small), particularly in smaller populations including childhood cancers, and the potential for comparative oncology approaches as a means to address important questions like predictiveness, patient population size and cost mitigation in clinical trials.

 A highlight of the Symposium is its focus on patients.
 The Patient Perspective will be powerfully presented by speakers to include childhood cancer survivors as well as canine cancer patients.